iwannatoa/PhoenixAdult.bundle/docs/preferences.md

 ## Replace Cached Actor Images
  - Enable/Disable the replacement of existing Actor Images on next Metadata Search/Refresh

+## Generic Actor Images
+ - Enable/Disable the use of a generic male/female silhouette if actor gender is identified, but image is not

 ## Remove Obsolete Images
  - Enable/Disable removal of images no longer found in scrape from metadata when running the "Refresh Metadata" Operation